 I am able to create tutorials (much like that on my blog) to enable you do edit files that I have made for you (especially in CMS for web design).
 For an added fee, I can do live training with you via a shared desktop (Skype).

 By default I do logo design and identity kits (letterhead, business card, envelope) with a copyright rate so you will always own copyright to your own logo and stationery.
 To save you cost, I keep the copyright to all work I have created on other types of design (excluding designs using your content as a base – “derivative” or items from a third party such as stock art).
 I DO provide a copyright transfer at +100% of total design cost (if your project costs $300 and $200 of that was original design I did, then the copyright is $200 with a total project cost of $700).
 You will receive a written transfer of copyright after payment is complete.

 I am very particular who I trust to work with me.
 I am very adamant about keeping my partners local and at least within my country to support our economy.
 Under no circumstances will I outsource graphic design work (I have received more than one email about people wanting me to outsource offshore and I will NOT have it).
 I pride myself in doing designs for my clients myself.
 If I can’t, the client will know and they will know who they are working with and in most cases – work directly with that provider.
 For 3D modeling, I work with my brother, Derek Smith.
-For programming, I work with a local company (based in Miamisburg), Edge Webware as well as one of my clients, Made 2 Order Software (California-based).
-Made 2 Order Software also offers a nice hosting package.
-You can sign up via the link here.
-I’ve done collaborations with both on more than one occasion and if you are filling out the project ticket form, if you select 3D modeling or programming you will be put in touch directly with them.
-I am typically more open to partnering if you have hired me first.
+For programming, I work with my work (based in Miamisburg), Edge Webware.
+I’ve done collaborations and I’m open to partnering.
 I will not bend on my terms of service so you will have to work around it.